 - Lime often fails to provide a "quick fix."
 That is why liming is often treated as one of the tasks of lawn and garden care in the fall (as opposed to waiting till spring).
 If you rototill lime into your garden in autumn, you may actually start to see some results in terms of vegetable plant or landscape plant performance over the course of the following growing season.

 The majority of landscape plants grow best in soils that range in pH levels from 5.5 to 6.5.
-Some plants like to grow in earth that has a low pH level: here are some examples of plants that like acidic soils.
-Conversely, there are other plants that perform well in ground that has a higher pH.
+Some plants like to grow in soil that has a low pH level: here are some examples of plants that like acidic soils.
+Conversely, there are other plants that perform well in soil that has a higher pH.